francois2metz/node-spore/README.md

 * **0.0.1-dev**

   Middlewares are no more object but a function.

   Added some middlewares.

   Added *enable*, *enable_if* and *disable* methods.

-  Create client with multiple spec file
+  Create client with multiple spec file.

 * **0.0.1**